 Jennifer Barrett joined the staff of 88.5 WFDD in the summer of 2016.
-She hails from the Boston area, where she worked as a technical writer, search marketing associate, and, most recently, a teacher of English Language Learners.
+Before moving to Winston-Salem, she worked as a teacher of English Language Learners in Boston.
 She received her B.A. in English from Mount Ida College and her M.A. in English from Wake Forest University.
 Her M.A. thesis explored perceptions of female voices on public radio.